 Category/Condition Announcement Announcement Identifier Reorder/All Circuits Busy "Your call cannot be completed at this time.
 Please hang up and try again later."
 Annc-Reorder Reorder/Protocol Errors "Your call cannot be completed at this time.
 Please hang up and try again later."
 Annc-Reorder Vacant Code/No Route "Your call cannot be completed as dialed.
 Please check the number and try again."
 Annc-Vacant Intercept/Number Change Implementation dependent Annc-NumberChg Intercept/Disconnected Number "The number that you have reached has been disconnected.
 Please check the number and try again."
 Annc-Disconnected Intercept/Nonworking Number "The number that you have reached is not in service.
 Please check the number and try again."
 Annc-NonWorking Intercept/Temporary Suspension Implementation dependent Annc-TempSusp Intercept/Incoming Call Restriction "The number you have reached can not accept your call at this time.
 Please hang up and try again later."
 Annc-Decline No Circuit "Your call cannot be completed at this time.
 Please hang up and try again later."
 Annc-NoCircuit Ineffective/Dialing Irregularity "Your call cannot be completed as dialed.
 Please check the number and try again."
+Annc-DialError

-Annc-DialError Ineffective/Screened Line Access Denial Implementation dependent Annc-AccessDenied
+Category/Condition Announcement Announcement Identifier Ineffective/Screened Line Access Denial Implementation dependent Annc-AccessDenied

-As described previously, the UE MAY be provisioned to identify, locate, and play announcements based on the presence of Alert-info headers or Contact headers provided by other network elements in response messages, or simply by the response code if no announcement is requested.
-Table 6 relates final response codes (4xx, 5xx, 6xx) to announcements identifiers.
+As described previously, the UE MAY be provisioned to identify, locate, and play announcements based on the presence of Alert-info headers or Contact headers provided by other network elements in response messages, or by the SIP response to announcement mapping table specified in Table 9 if no announcement is requested.
+When a SIP response is received for which no explicit action has been specified (i.e. no Alert-info headers or Contact header is present and no entry exists for the received SIP response in the SIP response to announcement mapping table specified in Table 9), the UE MUST provide the default treatment specified in Table 8, unless this treatment is overridden by another section of this specification.